davedawkins/sutil-oxide/public/README.md

 ## Demo

+The demo is best viewed on desktop, though it does try and be basically responsive.

-Click on the `Help` button for details on how this [demo](https://davedawkins.github.io/sutil-oxide/) works.
+Click on the `Help` button for details on how the [demo](https://davedawkins.github.io/sutil-oxide/) works.
 Repository located at [https://github.com/davedawkins/sutil-oxide](https://github.com/davedawkins/sutil-oxide).

 ## Motivation